tanfwong/rfsoc_notes/_sources/ch1/workflow.md

     the platform is composed of
     - a *domain* with the necessary software to run Linux on the PS host
-    - a base PL hardware block with a predefined configuration of AXI4 interfaces for PL kernels control by the PS host and for data transfer between the PS host and the PL kernels via global memory, clocks, and interrupt signals
+    - a base PL hardware block with a predefined configuration of AXI4 interfaces for PL kernel control by the PS host and for data transfer between the PS host and the PL kernels via global memory, clocks, and interrupt signals
     ```{figure} ../figs/vitis_platform.png